GeoffWilliams/cfk_vault_mtls_rbac_walkthrough/README.md

 ```

 > **Note**
-> This will take 10+ minutes and macOS will be slow
+> * This will take 10+ minutes and macOS will be slow
+> * The api resources are created with short names so you can _also_ do kubectl describe zookeeper (or zk), kubectl get cfrb etc. This is left as an exercise for the reader

 ```shell
 # split up for ease of debugging, apply each file then check pods are alive.
 This is worth doing on resource